tlenz88/ChIPPy/README.md

 ## What tools do I need?

-Although ChIPPy automatically downloads most of the necessary software/tools, depending on the system environment the user may need to install some things manually.
+Although ChIPPy automatically downloads most of the necessary software/tools, depending on the system environment users may need to install some things manually.
 The only software that requires manual installation is [**Trimmomatic**](http://www.usadellab.org/cms/?page=trimmomatic) due to compatibility issues with the java version specified in the Trimmomatic build.xml file.
 Here is a list of all the necessary tools to run the complete pipeline:

 - [Python3](https://www.python.org/downloads/)
 - [pip](https://pip.pypa.io/en/stable/installation/)